buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcArbitraryOpenProfileDef.md

 ### WR11
 The profile type is a .CURVE., an open profile can only be used to define a swept surface.
-> Note&nbsp; This does not apply to the subtype _IfcCentreLineProfileDef_.
+> NOTE This does not apply to the subtype _IfcCentreLineProfileDef_.

 ### WR12
 The dimensionality of the curve shall be 2.